-While I was going through my divorce and dating afterwards, I received all kinds of divorce advice.
+While I was going through my divorce and dating after divorce, I received all kinds of divorce advice.
 Some made sense, some didn’t seem to make sense, and some I didn’t agree with at all.
 In other words, I got some really bad divorce advice from some people.

-During the past 7 years, (the time I’ve been writing Divorced Girl Smiling), readers have weighed in on certain articles, offering their divorce advice, as well.
+During the past several years, (the time I’ve been writing Divorced Girl Smiling), readers have weighed in on certain articles, offering their divorce advice, as well.
 A lot of readers give great insight, very intelligent recommendations and useful tips.
-I’ve learned a lot in this regard.
+I’ve learned a lot from them.
 But, I’ve also received comments from readers that are in my opinion, very very very bad divorce advice.

-Here are the highlights—10 pieces of the worst divorce advice I’ve heard:
+Here are the highlights—10 pieces of really bad divorce advice I’ve heard: